HRL-at-NYUSH/data-viz-mining/Week4/W4 Visualization Note.md

 - Basic visualization theory
 - Geospatial data visualization
-- Natural language processing for textual data.
+- Natural language processing for textual data

 Please let me know of your thoughts and preferences by setting up a meeting with me over the next week.
 Feel free to propose a 30 minute time slot via email.